anandrktm/dev-photo-gallery/README.md

 ## Instructions
+1. Find the errors
-1. Fix the error
+2. Fix the error
-2. Share your solution on your repository's [github page](https://pages.github.com/)
+3. Share your solution on your repository's [github page](https://pages.github.com/)
 4. Raise a PR with the fix.